KIT-MBS/pyrexMD/README.md

     jupyter nbextension enable --py nglview

-(Optional): download and install `PyRosetta` if you want to use pyrexMD.decoy:
+(Optional): download and install `PyRosetta` if you want to use pyrexMD.decoy.abinitio:

 http://www.pyrosetta.org/home